BlakeDanielson/mug-matcher/README.md

 #### For Production Environment (Render):
 1. For most data files, follow the same process as development
 2. For the `sorted_mugshots.csv` file specifically:
-   - Use the wormhole CLI tool to transfer the file directly to the `/data` directory on Render
+   - Update the secure URL where the file is hosted
-   - Example command: `wormhole send /path/to/sorted_mugshots.csv`
+   - Set the `MUGSHOTS_CSV_URL` environment variable in the Render dashboard
-   - Follow the prompts to complete the transfer
+   - Redeploy the application to download the updated file
-   - The application will automatically detect and use the updated file
+   - The application will automatically download and use the updated file during the build process

 ### Deploy on Vercel